PCSX2/pcsx2-net-www/content/blog/2021/q1-2021-progress-report/index.md

 An unique MAC is needed for full compatibility with XLink Kai.

-Uses a method similar to what was done for pcap.
+Uses a method similar to what was done for PCAP.

 {{< progress/github-link prNums="3932" title="Add HDDemulation" authors="TheLastRar" >}}